sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 #### Complex Production Deployments

-This is will be the primary use case for the implementation team.
-Following a simple trial, the CE should identify that the customer will require a complex self-hosted deployment and follows the processes to engage the implementation team.
-If the customer is selected for implementation services, the implementation team should be engaged leading up to contract closure, at which point the implementation team takes full ownership of the implementation and the customer from a technical perspective.
+This is will be the primary use case for the Implementation Team.
+Following a simple trial, the CE should identify that the customer will require a complex self-hosted deployment and follows the processes to engage the Implementation Team.
+If the customer is selected for implementation services, the Implementation Team should be engaged leading up to contract closure, at which point the Implementation Team takes full ownership of the implementation and the customer from a technical perspective.

 #### Production Instance Migrations or Feature Expansions

 There are 3 main components to this use case:

 - <em>Self-Hosted to Cloud Migration</em> - when an existing on-prem customer migrates to a Managed Instance with our Cloud offering
-- <em>Self-Hosted to Different Self-Hosted Instance Migration</em> - when an existing self-hosted customer needs to transition to a different self-hosted instance (ex. expanding from a single-node to a multi-node instance or migrating from on-prem to cloud self-hosted)
+- <em>Self-Hosted to Different Self-Hosted Instance Migration</em> - when an existing self-hosted customer needs to transition to a different self-hosted instance (e.g., expanding from a single-node to a multi-node instance or migrating from on-prem to cloud self-hosted)
-- <em>Self-Hosted Feature Expansion</em> - when an existing self-hosted customer is expanding their feature set and needs assistance with the infrastructure changes that accompany that expansion (ex.
-IE assistance is needed to deploy executors for Server Side Batch Changes or Precise Code Navigation Auto-Indexing)
+- <em>Self-Hosted Feature Expansion</em> - when an existing self-hosted customer is expanding their feature set and needs assistance with the infrastructure changes that accompany that expansion (e.g., IE assistance is needed to deploy executors for Server Side Batch Changes or Precise Code Navigation Auto-Indexing)

 #### Production Ready Trial Deployments

 This is generally not recommended.
 A majority of trials should consist of quick, simple deployments.
-If the CE determines that the customer will require a complex, production ready deployment for their trial and the CE feels the customer would benefit from implementation services, the implementation team should be notified via a formal implementation request.
+If the CE determines that the customer will require a complex, production ready deployment for their trial and the CE feels the customer would benefit from implementation services, the Implementation Team should be notified via a formal implementation request.
 In current state, in order for a trial to be selected for implementation services:

 - The CE and customer must be able to prove that the customer cannot move forward with a simpler trial environment
 - The opportunity must be expected to contribute to upcoming fiscal year revenue
 - The opportunity must be reviewed by CE and Sales leadership and selected from the implementation request backlog

-<em>Note - for more information about the implementation request and backlog review process, review</em> [CE-AE-Implementation Collaboration Overview](ce-implementation-handoff.md).

 # Cross-Functional Collaboration